suprim-shrestha/2D-Platformer-Rougelike/README.md

 - Every enemy has a different credit value (cost).
 - Enemies spawn near the player and start to attack the player.

+## Difficulty:

+- Difficulty increases with time and stages completed.
+- Enemy level increases with difficulty.
+- Enemy stats (maxHp and damage) increase with each level.
+- Difference in player and enemy level and strength increases with time which player covers using items.

 ## Teleporter:

 - Teleporter is the end of the stage.